About

 Random Facts

-Here are the cities I've lived in :
+Here are the cities I've lived in (in chronological order):

 Here are the languages I am fluent in: English, Hindi, French.